Ragrawal2004/Self_Correcting_Rag_System/README.md

 If you are exploring the codebase, here is a clear breakdown of each component:

 ### **frontend/** (The User Interface)
-This is the user-facing layer of the application.

 - **app.py:** Handles UI rendering, user input, backend communication, and streaming responses.
 - **Dockerfile:** Defines the container environment for the Streamlit app.